getsetgames/Chartboost/README.md

 This allows you to respond to events such as when a rewarded video completes.
 This is where you can award the player their reward for watching the video.

 ![DidCompleteRewardedVideo](Resources/DidCompleteRewardedVideo.png)

+## Android notes

+- On Android, initialization is automatic due to SDK requirements.
+The Chartboost Start blueprint node is ignored.
+- **You must setup your Chartboost app key and app signature in Project Settings > Plugins > Chartboost in order for it to work!**
+- Right now only rewarded video is implemented (pull requests implementing the rest of the SDK are welcome).
+- It has only been tested as a project plugin, not as an engine-wide plugin.